-2025 will mark Joe Marella’s fifth season with The Rock.
-Marella, who joined the SRU football staff in the summer of 2021, will serve as SRU’s offensive coordinator and quarterbacks coach for a second consecutive year after a stellar 2024 campaign.
+2026 will mark Joe Marella’s sixth season with The Rock.
+Marella, who joined the SRU football staff in the summer of 2021, will serve as SRU’s offensive coordinator and quarterbacks coach for a third consecutive year.

 CAREER AT A GLANCE